AdobeDocs/experience-manager-learn.en/help/forms/document-services/rendering-and-reader-extending-xdp-templates-article.md

 * Add the Reader Extensions certificate to "fd-service" user.
 The steps to add Reader Extensions credential are listed [here](https://experienceleague.adobe.com/docs/experience-manager-65/forms/install-aem-forms/osgi-installation/install-configure-document-services.html?lang=en)

+* You can also refer to the video on [configuring Reader Extensions credentials](https://experienceleague.adobe.com/docs/experience-manager-learn/forms/document-services/configuring-reader-extension-osgi.html)

 * Create a custom OSGi service that will render and apply usage rights.
 The code to accomplish this is listed below

 ## Render XDP and Apply usage rights {#render-xdp-and-apply-usage-rights}

 * Line 7: Using the  FormsService's renderPDFForm we generate PDF from the XDP.

 * Lines 8-14: The appropriate usage rights are set.
 These usage rights are fetched from the OSGi configuration settings.

 * Line 20 : Use the resourceresolver associated with service user fd-service

 * Line 24: DocumentAssuranceService's secureDocument method is used to apply the usage rights

 ```java
  public Document renderAndExtendXdp(String xdpPath) {